 Volunteers assist park rangers at special events.
 These events are often one-time events which means they are well suited for volunteers looking for a short-term commitment.
 Past events have included judging a youth art contest, helping with an art exhibit installed at Saint Anthony Falls, ice fishing, and more!
 Volunteers can sign up for events that best fit their schedule through Mississippi Park Connection’s calendar or by contacting firstname.lastname@example.org to subscribe to the monthly newsletter.

 Bike with a Ranger

-Volunteers work with Rangers leading groups of bicyclists along Mississippi River trails.
-Trips occur on Saturdays in July through September.
-Volunteers commit to two rides during the season.
+Volunteers work with park rangers leading groups of bicyclists along Mississippi River trails.
+This is an excellent opportunity for individuals who are competent cyclists and are willing to teach and model safe biking practices.
+Trips are scheduled weeks in advance and occur on Saturdays in July through September.
+Volunteers are requested to commit to two rides during the season.

 Restoration Crew Leader

 Volunteer Crew Leaders assist park rangers at habitat restoration events throughout the growing season.
 Often dubbed “super volunteers” crew leaders are individuals who become knowledgeable about the park and habitat restoration techniques.
 They are models for safety and leadership.
 Crew leaders are essential to many of our larger habitat restoration programs as they lead novice volunteers in many activities.
 An annual training is provided as orientation in the spring.
 Crew leaders must commit to an average of one weekend or weekday event per month.
 If you would like more information about being a crew leader, including the date of the annual training, please email us or call 651-293-8458.